Parks are plentiful in Harbor Country and provide space for being as active or leisurely as you wish.

 Sari Asher Memorial Dog Park, 1420 Washington St, New Buffalo.
 New Buffalo’s only dog park where dogs can run and play.
 Open daily, dawn until dusk.
 Open to all area residents and visitors.
 Donations accepted at the park. .

 Chikaming Township Park and Nature Preserve, Warren Woods Rd just south and east of where Warren Woods Rd crosses I-94, is 263 acres which include wetlands, woodlands, a 5-acre lake and borders the Galien River.
 It is diverse and rich, providing a wide variety of ecological habitats for bird study, wildlife ecology and flower and tree identification.
-There are currently walking and bike trails, viewing and fishing platforms, picnic facilities, community garden and restrooms.
+There are currently walking trails, a new mountain bike trail, viewing and fishing platforms, picnic facilities, community garden and restrooms.
 Future plans include preservation programs, reforestation and additional recreational facilities.

 Harbert Community Park, 13411 Red Arrow Hwy, just north of Harbert Rd, includes a regulation size Little League baseball field, bleachers, a pavilion with two grills and picnic tables, benches, a playground, a small fishing pond and the area’s newest dog park as well as an ice skating rink in the winter.
 There is off-street parking.
 Open from dawn to dusk.